UW Font Transition

 • You should no longer use Verlag and Vitesse for new printed materials or for other uses after this date.

-If you have any questions, please contact University Marketing.
+If you have any questions, please contact the Office of Strategic Communication.
 We’re here to help you in this transition at every step.

 Overview